dusk-network/plonk/docs/notes-pp.md

 {3,1,2}
 \end{aligned}

-This example satisifes the two main properties which define set
+This example satisfies the two main properties which define set
-permuatations:
+permutations:

 1. The number of permutations is at most n! for n elements.